outcastgeek/django-libsql/examples/README.md

 # Django-libSQL Examples

-This directory contains example Django applications demonstrating the capabilities of the django-libsql backend with Turso.
+This directory contains **full Django applications** demonstrating the capabilities of the django-libsql backend with Turso.
+All examples are proper Django apps with manage.py, URLs, views, templates, and management commands that run in ALL modes automatically.

+**NO ONE-OFF SCRIPTS!
+ALL EXAMPLES ARE FULL DJANGO APPS!**

 ## Example Applications